6.5x57mm Rimmed Ammo For Sale

-Though well established in Europe as a cartridge for hunting, it is difficult to determine the date when the 6.5x57R was first introduced.
-The evidence, and lack thereof, seems to suggest that arrived on the scene during the 1890's.
+Though well established in Europe as a cartridge for hunting today, it is difficult to determine the date for when the 6.5x57 Rimmed was first introduced.
+The evidence, and lack thereof, seems to suggest that it arrived on the scene during the 1890s.
 Firearms historians believe the 6.5x57mm may have been developed initially for service in the Italian military, and they also believe that this cartridge influenced the development of the 6.5x58 Portuguese Mauser.

-Ballistics performance for the 6.5x57R is identical to that of the non-rimmed cartridge, and is comparable to both the .260 Remington and also the 6.5x55 Swedish.
+Ballistics performance for the 6.5x57R is identical to that of the non-rimmed cartridge, and is comparable to both the .260 Remington and the 6.5x55 Swedish.
 The first bullet for the cartridge, a lead round nose, weighed 154 grains and left the barrel travelling about 2,400 feet per second.
 Since its introduction, bullet and powder technology have improved significantly, allowing for modern loads to offer some positive changes.
 Bullets today can weigh as little as 92.6 grains and usually max out weighing 140 grains, most of the time in the Soft Point configuration.
-Muzzle velocity starts at 2,500 feet per second, climb just over 3,200 feet per second.
+Muzzle velocity starts at 2,500 feet per second, and climb just over 3,200 feet per second.
 These loads produce about 2,500 foot pounds of muzzle energy, and due to their excellent ballistic coefficient, most bullets can still deliver more than 1,350 foot pounds at 100 yards.